Clothing Manufacturing in Vietnam: 2026 Guide

 Choose a different base when you sell pure $4 cotton tees at scale (Bangladesh wins), need 4-week lead times for drops (Portugal or Turkey win), or need MOQs under 200 units per style (Portugal wins).

-Sister-site deep dives: For Portugal-specialist depth, see our sister site Portugal Clothing Factory.
+Sister-site guides: For Portugal-specialist depth, see our sister site Portugal Clothing Factory.

 Is Vietnam cheaper than China for clothing manufacturing?

-Vietnam runs 20-35% cheaper than China for synthetic and blended categories at 500-unit runs, and roughly on par for pure cotton basics (Just-Style, 2024).
-When US Section 301 tariffs are added, Vietnam's landed-cost advantage grows to 35-50% on most activewear and outerwear.
+Vietnam runs 20-35% cheaper than China for synthetic and blended categories at 500-unit runs, and roughly on par for pure cotton basics (OneAim sourcing data, 2024).
+When the China-specific Section 301 layer is added, Vietnam's landed-cost advantage widens further on most activewear and outerwear, though the exact spread shifts with the 2025-26 tariff changes, so verify the current stacked rate against the live CBP schedule.
 For EU buyers under EVFTA, the gap is even wider, since most apparel tariffs phase to 0% in 2026.

 What is the minimum order quantity for small brands in Vietnam?